WH-GSCM Hero

 Program Topics

-The Global Supply Chain Management Program is designed to provide fresh insights into a rapidly changing supply chain ecosystem—and help translate those insights into action.
+The Global Supply Chain Management Program is designed to provide fresh insights into a rapidly changing supply chain ecosystem and help translate those insights into action across supply chain management, logistics, and operations.
 This course is for people who:

 • Seek to identify trends, new avenues, and opportunities to reinvent your organization's present global supply chain management